david-vanderson/dvui/readme-accessibility.md

 See [AccessKit - Tips for application developers](https://github.com/AccessKit/accesskit/blob/main/README-APPLICATION-DEVELOPERS.md)

-## DVUI and AccessKit
+## DVUI and AccessKit Details

-AccessKit is an accessibility library written in Rust that abstracts the underlying operating system specific accessibility APIs into a unified one.
+AccessKit is an accessibility library written in Rust that provides a unified API to the underlying operating system specific accessibility APIs.

 AccessKit requires:
 1) A tree of "node ids" representing the parent / child relationships and the roles of each node.